Delaunay/Gamekit/Docs/DataDriven/Abilities.rst

 	* NotLearned

-* GameplayCue: used to spawn effect in reseponse to gameplay effects
+* GameplayCue: used to spawn effect in reseponse to gameplay effects All disables will have an effect so players can see it easily
+	* Immunity
+	* Stun
+	* Silence
+	* Mute
+	* Root
+	* Break

 * Quest: used to tag objectives for the quest system